 We ask that former contributors wait at least one year after publication before submitting new work.

-This year, we’re trying something new.
-We’ve decided to do away with genre classifications.
+As with the last two years, we’re sticking to an open-genre model.
 That’s for you to decide.
 The winning writer will receive $500, publication, and 20 copies.

 Send us poetry, short-fiction, non-fiction, or any combination or hybridization therein.